I am a faculty member in the Werklund School of Education, University of Calgary.

 I hold a PhD in Educational Leadership and a Master of Arts in Spanish from the University of Calgary.
 I completed my B.A.
 (Hons) at Saint Mary’s University in Halifax, Nova Scotia.

 Teaching and Educational Leadership Experience

 My teaching career began in 1994.
-I began teaching Spanish to adults and college age students and have taught at both the college and university level.
+I began teaching Spanish to university students.
 Since 2010 I have taught courses in for adult learners in Effective Learning, Management Communications, Organizational Behaviour and How to Learn Online.

 I have also worked as in educational administration in various capacities including management, program development, program and practice evaluation and consulting.
 I have hands-on experience in the fields of English as an Additional Language, modern world languages, educational technology and community development.

 International Professional Experience

 An experienced consultant and speaker, I have engaged organizations and educational leaders in a seven different countries (Canada, U.S., Mexico, Honduras, Cuba, Spain and the U.K.).
 This work has included professional talks, scholarly research dissemination and interactive workshops.
 Today, I regularly travel to the United States, providing consulting services to educational organizations and government.

 While working at the University of Calgary, I had the privilege of being seconded to a number of international projects in Latin America.
 In 2008, together with my friend and colleague, Karen Dodge, I was invited to Mexico by the Ministry of Education in Jalisco.
 Together, we presented a workshop to foreign language teachers called “Bilingual Education: Sharing ideas, understanding context: Experiences from Alberta.”
 A few years before that, I spent time working at the Universidad Católica de Honduras in Tegucigalpa where I collaborated with colleagues to help establish a language program for foreigners.
 I also gave the address to the graduating class of the university during my stay.
 I took a lead role in facilitating the signing of a Memorandum of Understanding between the two institutions.